willnode/Socket-Clipboard/README.md

 ## Limitation

-File size per packet is limited to 50 MB in order to prevent in case of accidentally send big files over all computer.
-File size limit can be overrided in code.
+File size per packet is default limited to 50 MB in order to prevent in case of accidentally send big files over all computer.
+File size limit can be overriden via options in context menu.

 When building the software please set the attention to Debug/Release profile because optimized code is different than debuggable code so both can't talk each other.